ncasaux/home-lab/README.md

 ## Architecture
 My home lab is composed of 2 _logical_ components:
-1. The "Home Gateway": to manage "critical" home services like DNS, reverse proxy and certificates renewal.
+1. The "Home Gateway": to manage "critical" services like DNS, reverse proxy and certificates renewal.
 2. The "Home Cluster": to manage all other services like Home Assistant.

 ```mermaid